jezzay/esoteric-chef/README.md

 ```
 Count von Count's Spicy Soup Challenge

-The challenge sees how many rounds of Count von Count's Spicy Soup you can consume, At each round, another Ghost Pepper
+The challenge sees how many rounds of Count von Count's Spicy Soup you can consume.

+At each round, another Ghost Pepper is added.

-is added.
-This recipe takes a number of Ghost Peppers (1-9), and prints out "<number>, uh, uh uh" for each
-round of the challenge.
+This recipe takes a number of Ghost Peppers (1-9), and prints out the following for each round of the challenge:

+"<number>, uh, uh uh"

 For example, taking 3 rounds of Ghost Peppers would print: